istio/istio.io/content/docs/concepts/traffic-management/index.md

 evaluated in the right order.

-A common pattern for generalized route specification is to provide one or more higher priority rules that qualify rules by source/headers, and then provide a single weight-based rule with no match criteria last to provide the weighted distribution of traffic for all other cases.
+A common pattern for generalized route specification is to provide one or more higher priority rules that match various conditions, and then provide a single weight-based rule with no match criteria last to provide the weighted distribution of traffic for all other cases.